bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 * **Automatically inferred command flush points:** tired of reasoning about where to put `apply_deferred` and confused about why your commands weren't being applied?
 Us too!
 Now, Bevy's scheduler uses ordinary `.before` and `.after` constraints and inspects the system parameters to automatically infer (and deduplicate) synchronization points.
 * **Slicing, tiling and ninepatch sprites and UI:** ninepatch layout is a popular tool for smoothly scaling stylized tilesets and UIs.
 Now in Bevy!
 * **Lightmaps:** the first step towards baked global illumination: a fast, popular and pretty lighting technique.
-* **Animation interpolation modes:** Bevy now supports non-linear interpolation modes in exported gltF animations.
+* **Animation interpolation modes:** Bevy now supports non-linear interpolation modes in exported glTF animations.

 ## Primitive shapes